 But as with all things in this world, the good comes with the bad and this coffee maker has its share of downs.
 It takes a minute plus to get one great cup of coffee and yes, the 60th cup took an hour plus.
 Sometimes, it takes longer to heat up properly.
 But beyond those glitches, I’d still recommend this convenient coffee machine.
 What’s an hour when you’re surrounded by good conversation and even juicier gossip?
 Keep those cups coming!

 3) West Bend 100-Cup Commercial Coffee Urn

 I wish though that we had these 100-cup West Bend Coffee Urns back then.
 We would’ve been able to give out more!
-I particularly love how West Bend improves their products while keeping their classic look.
-A great feature too is the water level indicator and the coffee-gauge.
+I particularly love how West Bend improves its products while keeping its classic look.
+A great feature too is the water level indicator and the coffee gauge.
 No second guessing there.
 I hate it when I am next in line and I get a few drops of liquid tasting like sludge.
-Another plus is, the removable components of the machine are dish washer safe.
+Another plus is, the removable components of the machine are dishwasher safe.

 B. Top Large Drip Coffee Makers for the Home (12-Cup Coffee Makers)

 Drip coffee makers are the most popular.
 Pretty much most households have one.
 While you can spend a lot of money on these, you can also get perfectly good units that don’t cost much money at all.

 4) Programmable 12-Cup Coffee Maker with Hot Water System by Cuisinart